boolder-org/boolder-rails/README.md

 # Boolder Rails

-Boolder is the best way to discover bouldering in Fontainebleau.
+Boolder is the best way to discover bouldering in Wicklow.

 This is the code powering the [Boolder website](https://www.boolder.com) and all the backend & data processing.